REDs Explained: Athletes

 Who’s at Risk?

-REDs can affect anyone who exercises without enough rest or nutrition, but some people are at greater risk than others.
+REDs can affect anyone who exercises without enough rest or nutrition, but some populations are at greater risk than others.
 These include:

-• Those participating in endurance sports or activities demanding high training volumes, such as running, triathlon, swimming, cycling, gymnastics, and dance
+• Athletes in high-training-volume or endurance-based sports, such as running, triathlon, swimming, cycling, gymnastics, and dance

-• Young athletes whose bodies are still growing and developing
+• Young athletes, whose bodies are still growing and have higher energy needs

 Why Does REDs Occur?